 The group reconvened at 8:00am.

-Attendees were asked to use both the sign in the IMAT system for attendance
+Attendees were asked to sign in the IMAT system for attendance

-The 10-th presentation was given by Cheol Ryu from ETRI.
+The 10-th presentation (15-12-0287-00-0008-re-application-matrix-template-proposal-in-15-12-0272-00-0008-use-cases-and-applications-for-pac.ppt) was given by Cheol Ryu from ETRI.
 He suggested categorizing services/apps by information source, information sink and benefits of locality.
 By doing so, he also proposed to limit PAC services useful for human dependant only applications.

-JinSam from LG informed the group members to set the standardization process of 802.16m as a reference.
+JinSam from LGE informed the group members to set the standardization process of 802.16m as a reference.
 He suggested TG8 group members to follow the process described as building system requirements document (SRD), evaluation methodology document (SMD), and system description document (SDD) first before actually developing a new PHY/MAC.

 Marco Hernandez presented an example of technical requirement document developed by 802.15 TG6.